NumPy Binomial Distribution

 Controlling Sample Size and Seed for Reproducibility

-To control sample size and seed for reproducibility, specify the desired sample size and set a seed value.
+To control sample size and seed for reproducibility, specify the sample size and set a seed value.
 The sample size determines the number of observations, while the seed value ensures consistent and reproducible randomization.

 For example, to generate a sample size of 1000 and set a seed value for reproducibility: